Back-testing your trading ideas

 cover defines "cover" (close short position - buy to cover) trading rule Automatic Analysis

-buyprice defines buying price array (this array is filled in with the default values according to the Automatic Analyser settings) Automatic Analysis
+buyprice defines buying price array (this array is filled in with the default values according to the Automatic Analyzer settings) Automatic Analysis

-sellprice defines selling price array (this array is filled in with the default values according to the Automatic Analyser settings) Automatic Analysis
+sellprice defines selling price array (this array is filled in with the default values according to the Automatic Analyzer settings) Automatic Analysis

-shortprice defines short selling price array (this array is filled in with the default values according to the Automatic Analyser settings) Automatic Analysis
+shortprice defines short selling price array (this array is filled in with the default values according to the Automatic Analyzer settings) Automatic Analysis

-coverprice defines buy to cover price array (this array is filled in with the default values according to the Automatic Analyser settings) Automatic Analysis
+coverprice defines buy to cover price array (this array is filled in with the default values according to the Automatic Analyzer settings) Automatic Analysis

-exclude If defined, a true (or 1) value of this variable excludes current symbol from scan/exploration/back test.
-They are also not considered in buy and hold calculations.
-Useful when you want to narrow your analysis to certain set of symbols.
+exclude If defined, a true (or 1) value of this variable excludes the current symbol from scan, exploration, or back-test.
+It is also not considered in buy-and-hold calculations.
+Useful when you want to narrow your analysis to a certain set of symbols.
 Automatic Analysis

-roundlotsize defines round lot sizes used by backtester (see explanations below) Automatic Analysis (new in 4.10)
+roundlotsize defines round lot sizes used by the backtester (see explanations below) Automatic Analysis (new in 4.10)

-pointvalue allows to read and modify future contract point value (see backtesting futures)
+pointvalue allows reading and modifying a future contract's point value (see backtesting futures)

-CAVEAT: this AFL variable is by default set to 1 (one) regardless of contents of Information window UNLESS you turn ON futures mode (SetOption("FuturesMode", True ))
+CAVEAT: this AFL variable is by default set to 1 (one) regardless of the contents of the Information window UNLESS you turn on Futures Mode (SetOption("FuturesMode", True ))

 Automatic Analysis (new in 4.10)

-margindeposit allows to read and modify future contract margin (see backtesting futures) Automatic Analysis (new in 4.10)
+margindeposit allows reading and modifying a future contract's margin (see backtesting futures) Automatic Analysis (new in 4.10)

 positionsize

-Allows control dollar amount or percentage of portfolio that is invested into the trade (see explanations below)
+Allows control over the dollar amount or percentage of portfolio that is invested in the trade (see explanations below)

 Automatic Analysis (new in 3.9)